djordje-maslic/maslicdjordje-privacy/privacy-policy.md

 ### Introduction
 Our privacy policy will help you understand what information we collect at MMA Workouts, how MMA Workouts uses it, and what choices you have.
-MMA Workouts built the MMA Workouts app as a free app.
+Maslic Djordje built the MMA Workouts app as a free app.
 This SERVICE is provided by MMA Workouts at no cost and is intended for use as is.
 If you choose to use our Service, then you agree to the collection and use of information in  relation with this policy.
-We do not knowingly collect personal identifiable information
+We do not knowingly collect personal identifiable information.

 ### Information Collection and Use
  We do not knowingly collect personal identifiable information